Looking for the Elastic web crawler? See the Elastic web crawler documentation.

 Logs are representative of an entire crawl, which encompasses all domains in an engine.

-- Crawling private websites or websites behind authentication
+Crawling websites behind authentication